 Likewise, executive chef ArChan Chan from Ho Lee Fook, suggests a similar approach when seeking out fresh seafood.
 “In New Territories, one of the places I like to go is Tuen Mun, where you can buy your own fresh seafood [at the Sam Shing Hui seafood market] and take it to one of the restaurants nearby and ask them to cook it how you like.”

-Read on for our guide to the best Hong Kong accommodation, restaurants and bars.
+Read on for our Hong Kong travel guide guide to the best accommodation, restaurants and bars.

 Hong Kong accommodation: best luxury hotels